THmanley/leagueConstitution/README.md

 The commissioner is the final authority on all league matters, excluding disputes with a clear conflict of interest.
 In situations where a league vote is put forth and the outcome is a tie the commissioner will always have the tiebreaking vote.
 When an issue arrises where a clear conflict of interest is apparant the matter will be handled by the co-commissioners.
 If they disagree on what action should be taken the matter will be put to a league vote (the vote will exclude anyone with a conflict of interest).
 <br>
 ### Rule Changes ###
 In order to change an existing rule, add a new rule, or change a scoring setting, a vote must be called and receive a majority (in a tie the commissioner has the tiebreaking vote), the commissioner has the option to veto a rule change in which case it can be voted on again and receive a 2/3 majority to pass without commissioner consent.
+All rule change voting will happen in the time period between the conclusion of the league championship and next season's rookie draft.
 <br>
 ### Collusion ###
 **Collusion will not be tolerated.
 A trade will be vetoed if there is evident collusion and the guilty teams will be barred from playoffs and forfeit any dues paid for the season**